 Helmuth Ludwig.
-Dr. Ludwig was appointed to the Company's Board in January 2016.
-He currently serves as Global Head of Information Technology for Siemens.
-In his former roles as Executive of Siemens PLM Software and CEO of the Siemens Industry Sector in North America, he led several major initiatives to introduce the "Digital Enterprise" within Siemens and its industrial customers.
+Dr. Ludwig has served as a member of the Board since January 2016.
+Since October 2016, he has served as Global Head of Information Technology for Siemens, a global technology company.
+He previously served as Executive Vice President, Digital Enterprise Realization, of Siemens PLM Software from October 2014 to October 2016 and CEO of the Siemens Industry Sector in North America from October 2011 to September 2014.
 Dr. Ludwig is a known expert and regular speaker at industry conferences on the Internet of Things and "Industry 4.0".
-When Siemens acquired PLM Software in 2007, Dr. Ludwig was appointed President and is credited for having successfully led the integration of the organization's 50 legal entities and multiple facilities across 26 countries.
+When Siemens acquired PLM Software in 2007, Dr. Ludwig was appointed President of PLM Software and is credited for having successfully led the integration of the organization's 50 legal entities and multiple facilities across 26 countries.
 Earlier in his career, Dr. Ludwig held a number of international assignments at Siemens in Europe, Latin America, and Asia.
 He teaches as adjunct professor for International Strategy at SMU's Cox School of Business in Dallas.
 Dr. Ludwig's qualifications to sit on our Board include his proven manufacturing leadership skills, extensive international experience, and his success in leading the integration and simplification of a complex global enterprise.

 John (Andy) O'Donnell.
-Mr. O'Donnell has served as a member of the Company's Board since 2011.
-Until his January 2014 retirement, Mr. O'Donnell had worked at Baker Hughes since 1975.
-He served as Vice President of Baker Hughes since 1998 and was appointed to Vice President, Office of the Chief Executive Officer in 2012.
+Mr. O'Donnell has served as a member of the Company's Board since November 2011.
+Until his January 2014 retirement, Mr. O'Donnell had worked at Baker Hughes, an oilfield services company, since 1975.
+He served as Vice President of Baker Hughes since 1998 and was appointed to Vice President, Office of the Chief Executive Officer in 2012, a role in which he served until his retirement.
 From 2009 to 2011, Mr. O'Donnell was President, Western Hemisphere Operations of Baker Hughes.
 He was President of Baker Petrolite Corporation from 2005 to 2009 and President of Baker Hughes Drilling Fluids from 2004 to 2005.
 He served as Vice President, Business Process Development at Baker Hughes from 1998 to 2002 and as Vice President of Manufacturing at Baker Oil Tools from 1990 to 1998.
-Mr. O'Donnell also serves as a director of Cactus Wellhead, LLC, a privately held oil field manufacturer based in

-Houston, Texas.
-Mr. O'Donnell's qualifications to sit on the Board include his expertise in international energy markets and extensive experience leading multi-national manufacturing operations.
+Mr. O'Donnell also serves on the Board of Directors of Cactus, Inc., where he is a member of its Audit Committee.
+Mr. O'Donnell's qualifications to sit on the Board include his experience in international energy markets and leading multi-national manufacturing operations.

 Peter M. Wilver.
-Mr. Wilver has served as a member of the Company's Board since 2010.
-Mr. Wilver was Executive Vice President and Chief Administrative Officer of Thermo Fisher Scientific Inc. ("Thermo Fisher"), a publicly-traded leading provider of laboratory products and services, prior to his retirement from Thermo Fisher in March 2017.
-He had previously spent 11 years as Senior Vice President and Chief Financial Officer of Thermo Fisher.
+Mr. Wilver has served as a member of the Company's Board since February 2010.
+Mr. Wilver was Executive Vice President and Chief Administrative Officer of Thermo Fisher Scientific Inc. ("Thermo Fisher"), a leading provider of laboratory products and services, from August 2015 until his retirement in March 2017.
+He previously spent 11 years as Chief Financial Officer of Thermo Fisher from October 2004 to July 2015.
 Before joining Thermo Fisher in 2000, Mr. Wilver worked for General Electric, Grimes Aerospace Company, and Honeywell International (formerly AlliedSignal), where he most recently served as Vice President and Chief Financial Officer of the electronic materials business.
+He currently also serves on the Board of Directors of Tenet Healthcare, where he is a member of its Audit and Human Resources Committees, and Evoqua Water Technologies, where he is Chairman of its Audit Committee.
 Mr. Wilver is a certified public accountant.
-Mr. Wilver's qualifications to sit on the Board include his experience in strategic planning and expertise in leading the financial, accounting and investor relations functions of large, multi-national manufacturing companies.
+Mr. Wilver's qualifications to sit on the Board include his experience in strategic planning and business development as well as in leading the financial, accounting and investor relations functions of large, multi-national manufacturing companies.